-Best universities by discipline
+Best universities by subject

-- Best universities for arts and humanities
+Best universities for arts and humanities

-- Best universities for business and economics
+Best universities for business and economics

-- Best universities for clinical, pre-clinical and health
+Best universities for clinical, pre-clinical and health

-- Best universities for computer science
+Best universities for computer science

-- Best universities for engineering and technology
+Best universities for engineering and technology

-- Best universities for physical sciences
+Best universities for physical sciences

-- Best universities for social sciences
+Best universities for social sciences

-Best universities in English-speaking countries
+Best universities worldwide

 Top five universities for life sciences degrees

-Within life sciences there are many interdisciplinary foundational courses grouped in nine concentrations to help students “explore the diversity of living systems”.
+Within life sciences, there are many interdisciplinary foundational courses grouped in nine concentrations to help students “explore the diversity of living systems”.
 The majors include biomedical engineering, neurobiology and human evolutionary biology.

-Students are encouraged to do their own original research and many courses are hands-on.
+Students are encouraged to do their own original research, and many courses are hands-on.

-Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they can eat meals, live in college-owned buildings and attend recreational activities.
+Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they eat meals, live in college-owned buildings and attend recreational activities.

 Many world-leading academics work at the university.
 Richard Dawkins, the famous evolutionary biologist, is affiliated to the university and can often be seen around town or at public events.